samestrin/llm-prepare/README.md

 ![Version 1.0.13](https://img.shields.io/badge/Version-1.0.13-blue) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Built with Node.js](https://img.shields.io/badge/Built%20with-Node.js-green)](https://nodejs.org/)

-**llm-prepare** converts complex project directory structures and files into a single flat or set of flat files for AI processing using ChatGPT, Claude, Gemini, Mistral, or ..?
+**llm-prepare** converts complex project directory structures and files into a single flat or set of flat files facilitating processing using In-Context Learning (ILM) with AI models such as ChatGPT, Claude, Gemini, Mistral, or ..?

 This Node.js tool recursively scans a project directory based on provided arguments (at least a directory and file inclusion pattern).
 Then, it constructs a simplified layout view that includes all directories and file matches.
 The tool then combines the layout view with the aggregated text file content of the entire project.
 The aggregated file content is stripped of comments and unnecessary whitespace by default.
 Output compression is also supported to reduce token use, and llm-prepare can handle large projects by chunking the output.
 Example prompts are included.

+## In-Context Learning (ILM)

+In-Context Learning (ICM) allows an LLM to perform tasks by interpreting the context provided within the prompt without additional training or fine-tuning.
+This approach differs significantly from previous methods where models were explicitly trained on a specific task using vast datasets.
+Instead, ICL leverages the model's pre-trained knowledge base—a comprehensive understanding accumulated during its initial extensive training phase.

+As the token size—or the amount of data that a Large Language Model (LLM) can process and generate in a single instance—has dramatically increased, the value of In-Context Learning (ICL) has become even more significant.
+This increase in token size allows LLMs to handle longer and more complex inputs and outputs, which enhances their ability to understand and generate sophisticated text.

 ## Features